-Minimum wages are back in the headlines as a result of initiatives in states, proposals in some cities as well as efforts by President Obama to raise the federal rate.
-The way to think about whether or not raising the minimum wage is a good idea is to consider who is supposed to benefit from the increase and what’s the goal.
-The poor and most disadvantaged are those we should all care about and for whom proponents of the increase say we should be doing this.
-And the goal spoken about most recently in favor of this proposal, because of the president’s December speech, is to reduce inequality.
+Minimum wages are back in the headlines as a result of initiatives in states, proposals in some cities, as well as efforts by President Obama to raise the federal rate.
+The way to think about whether or not raising the minimum wage is a good idea is to consider who is supposed to benefit from the increase and what the goal is.
+The poor and most disadvantaged are those we should all care about, and for whom proponents of the increase say we should be taking these actions.
+And the goal articulated in the president’s December speech is to reduce inequality.
 On both counts – helping the poor and reducing inequality – raising the minimum wage will have the perverse effect of making matters worse.

 When President Obama called for raising the minimum wage in his 2013 State of the Union address, he argued that it was to help full time workers.
 Yet more than two thirds of workers earning the minimum wage are part-time workers.
 Moreover, most are also between the ages of 16 and 24, and few are parents with children or spouses dependent on their income.

 This is intuitive.
 A large number of minimum wage earners are high school or college students from middle class households.
 In a short time, many will graduate and go on to earn above average incomes.
 A not insignificant number will end up very wealthy.
 So raising the minimum wage is a blunt instrument, if your primary goal is helping the poor.